ctmrbio/stag-mwc/docs/source/installation.rst

 working directory.
 You will manage all workflow-related business from inside this folder (i.e. configuring and running the workflow).

+The intended way of working with |full_name| is that you download/clone a complete copy of the repository for each analysis you intend to make.
+That way, the local copy you have will remain after the analysis has been run, so you can go back and see exactly what was run, and how.
+This forms the basis of how Snakemake enables traceability and reproducibility.

 Congratulations
 ***************
 You have now installed |full_name|.

-The intended way of working with |full_name|, is that you download/clone a complete copy of the repository for each analysis you intend to make.
-That way, the local copy you have will remain after the analysis has been run, so you can go back and see exactly what was run, and how.
-This forms the basis of how Snakemake enables traceability and reproducibility.